Skip to main content

 }

-Until now, we have learned how to create Http applications that handle HTTP requests.
-In the next section, we will learn how to create HTTP servers that can handle Http applications.
+Until now, we have learned how to create Route and Routes applications that handle HTTP requests.
+In the next section, we will learn how to create HTTP servers that can serve HTTP routes.

 Creating HTTP Server